Religion in South America: Hinduism

 Hinduism is the second-largest religion in Suriname, Guyana and French Guiana.
 According to the 2015 census of Suriname, Hindus constitute 23.1% of the population.
 While according the 2020 census of Guyana, Hindus constitute 31% of the population.
 Guyana and Suriname also have the Third and Fourth largest population of Hindus in the Western Hemisphere respectively, after the United States and Canada.

 Indigenous

 Indigenous creeds and rituals are still practiced in some countries with large percentages of Amerindians, such as Bolivia and Peru.

+Buddhism

+Buddhism is a minority religion in South America, practiced mainly by communities of Japanese descent as well as by converts.
+A 2025 survey by Frank Usarski, Rafael Shoji and Catón Carini counted some 985 active Buddhist institutions in Latin America and the Caribbean, of which roughly 60 per cent belong to the Mahayana school, about 32 per cent to the Vajrayana, and only about 4 per cent to the Theravada.
+Brazil concentrates about 40 per cent of the region's Buddhist organizations, followed by Argentina and Uruguay.

+The Zen school, brought mainly by Japanese immigration, is the most established Buddhist tradition in South America, with centres such as the Busshinji temple in São Paulo and communities in Peru and Argentina.
+Tibetan Buddhism, of the Vajrayana school, has communities in Argentina, Chile, Colombia and Brazil.
+The Theravada tradition, the smallest of the three schools, is present through the Mosteiro Suddhavāri in Brazil, founded in 2017 by the Brazilian monk Ajahn Mudito, and the Wat Lao Rattanarangsiyaram temple in Posadas, Argentina, the only predominantly ethnic Theravada temple in Latin America.
+The Mexican monk Bhante Rāhula, a disciple of Sayadaw U Tejaniya, has also taught in several South American countries, including Uruguay, Colombia, Peru, Argentina, Chile and Brazil.

 Other religions

 The Mosque of Abou Bakr Alsiddq in Bogotá.

 Argentina has the largest communities of both Jews and Muslims in Latin America.
 Practitioners of the Judaism, Buddhist, Islamic, Hinduism, Bahá'í Faith, denominations and religions also exercised in Latin America.

 Statistics

 Country By Religion in South America (2020 estimate):